cafaray/example-voting-app/worker/README.md

-## Worker Java App
+## Worker Java Application

-Create the build from Jenkins pipeline in AWS.
+File to test the hook integration with a Jenkins pipeline in AWS.